rajarshiche/Analysis-of-2D-Porosity-for-Cancer-DNA-Detection/README.md

-# Analysis of 2D ring Porosity of Evaporated Droplets of DNA+colloidal Tracers for Cancer DNA Detection (source publication: https://pubs.acs.org/doi/abs/10.1021/acsami.7b13675)
+# Analysis of 2D ring Porosity of Evaporated Droplets of DNA+colloidal Tracers for Cancer DNA Detection

 The matlab code files are HumanDNAPorosityGreenChannel.m and HumanDNAPorosityRedChannel.m